 About the Author

 My name is Kelli Ann Wilson (née Copeland) and this is my blog.
-I’m mama to Lillia (13) and Zane (5), and wife to Damian.
-I’m also the reluctant caregiver of an adorable, yet vicious, British Shorthair cat named Oliver Bear.
+I live in Walpole, NH with my husband, Damian; our two children, Lillia and Zane; and our chubby cat, Oliver.
 I have a degree in European History and work as a writer.
-My interests span a wide range of subjects which include: Photography, genealogy, gardening, and cultivating a faith-filled home (you can read more about that at my website Around the Year — a journey through the seasons & the Christian year).
+My interests include: Photography, genealogy, gardening, and cultivating a faith-filled home (you can read more about that at my website Around the Year — a journey through the seasons & the Christian year).

 About the Blog

 My blog takes its name from a quote by Henry David Thoreau, in which he praises the quest to find “unexpected success in common hours” (see sidebar).
-I am borrowing Mr. Thoreau’s phrasing and using it in a way that I hope describes what I’ve created here—a scrapbook of our everyday lives, together—our common hours.
+I am borrowing Mr. Thoreau’s phrasing and using it in a way that I hope describes what I’ve created here—a scrapbook of our unpretentious (common) and shared (common) experiences—in other words, our common hours.

 Fonts used on this blog are Raleway and Dawning of a New Day.
 Seasonal graphics and borders were created by me using clip art from MyColorCreations and Tany Nogueira.
 I drew the pictures of us in the header.